wandwan/cse15l-lab-reports/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](remote.png)
 which I setup using the extensions linked [above](#2-install-vscode).
 The setup is to edit a ".config" file so that it looks similar to this:
 ![Image](config.png)
+This means it takes a grand total of zero keystrokes to ssh into cs15l.
+I just click the bottom left corner in VSCode and click connect to host, and then select the correct ssh server.
 # Thanks for reading my lab report!